-Applicants must complete the following three matters before applying.
+• Applicants must complete the following three matters before applying.

-- (1) Ascertainment of the Eligibility for KAKENHI Application (see page 9 "4.
-Who is eligible to apply for KAKENHI??") - (2) Confirmation of the Researcher Information Registered - The procedures for registration of researcher information and for revision of that information are performed by your research institution using e-Rad.
-Applicants should check with the person responsible for this in their research institutions for details of the procedures. - (3) Obtainment of an ID and a Password for e-Rad - Your e-Rad ID and password are provided by your research institution.
+Ascertainment of the Eligibility for KAKENHI Application (see page 6 "4.
+Who is eligible to apply for KAKENHI?")

+2 Confirmation of the Researcher Information Registered

+- The procedures for registration of researcher information and for revision of that information are performed by your research institution using e-Rad.
+Applicants should check with the person responsible for this in their research institutions for details of the procedures. - 3 Obtainment of an ID and a Password for e-Rad - Your e-Rad ID and password are provided by your research institution.

-Applicants should pay particular attention to the following matters when applying.
+• Applicants should pay particular attention to the following matters when applying.

-- When applying for multiple research projects, make sure to eliminate unreasonable duplications and excessive concentration, and avoid violation of the restrictions on parallel submission of research proposals. - Avoid errors or omissions in filling out the information on the application form. - The format of the application documents may not be changed. - When adding a Co-Investigator to the Project Members List, you must obtain the consent of the perspective Co-Investigator as well as his/her research institution.
+- When applying for multiple research projects, make sure to eliminate unreasonable duplications and excessive concentration, and avoid violation of the restrictions on parallel submission of research proposals. - Avoid errors or omissions in filling out the information on the application form.
+(Please use utmost care to confirm that, in particular, there are no errors such as a number of digits of the budget amount or typos or spelling errors in the name of the research project.) - The format of the application documents may not be changed. - When adding a Co-Investigator to the Project Members List, you must obtain the consent of the perspective Co-Investigator as well as his/her research institution. - The use of generative AI in the preparation of application documents causes the risk of inadvertent infringement of copyright and leakage of personal information and confidential information.
+It is the responsibility of the researcher to make appropriate decisions about the usage of generative AI.